macports/macports-legacy-support/README.md

 To use this library within [MacPorts](https://github.com/macports) add the `legacysupport` PortGroup to the Portfile.
-This will add the required include paths and libraries to allow the library to do it's magic with most build systems.
+This will add the required include paths and libraries to allow the library to do its magic with most build systems.

 Wrapped headers and replaced functions are: